ChrisReinke/exputils/docs/markup/reference/io.md

 # IO

 Different IO operations used to load and save data through the exputils package.
-They are usually not required to be called manually.
+They are usually not needed to log or load data which is done with the functions under the `exputils.data` module.
+See the [Logging](logging.md) and [Loading](loading.md) sections for more information.

 ::: exputils.io.general
     options: